pebble-dev/pebble-dev.github.io/_posts/2025-01-26-the-future-of-rebble.md

 Writing Pebble apps is a fantastic way to delve into the world of embedded systems, and what better way to do that than with a hackathon?

-Mark your calendars for **1st - 2nd of March** as we work on RebbleOS and other apps, and encourage you to do the same!
+Mark your calendars for the **1st - 8th of March** as we work on RebbleOS and other apps, and encourage you to do the same!

 For more information see [/hackathon-002](/hackathon-002)